NietoCurcio/CS50Web-Python-Javascript/README.md

 ```

 ## Video demonstration
-You can see the demonstration of this project and also my other projects to conclude CS50 Web course in my youtube channel.
+You can see the demonstration of this project and also my others to conclude CS50 Web course in my youtube channel.
 [Github Network - Demonstrate project](https://youtu.be/pqvBdUeI3dM)

 ## About CS50 Web